tom-321/ViewSonic-monitor-fix.sh/README.md

-PS for loading the script at login (wake up of the display) you need to trigger it via Hammerspoon:
+PS for loading the script at wake up of the display you need to trigger it via Hammerspoon:
 ```
 -- Variable to prevent multiple executions
 local isRunning = false